RBI Guidelines for Full Fledged Money Changers

 Activities carried by an Authorized Money Changer

-Here is the list of operations that a Company can take on after RBI grants it a Full Fledged Money Changer License:
+Here is the list of operations that a company can take on after RBI grants it a FFMC License:

 - An FFMC can enter a franchise agreement to carry out Restricted Money Changing business which includes the conversion of foreign currency like coins, notes, travellers’ cheques into Indian Rupees (INR).